GPUOpen-Drivers/llpc/docs/DdnRelocatableShaderElf.md

 ## Immutable Samplers

-An unlinked shader compilation where the user data nodes are not available cannot tell if a descriptor for a sampler is actaully an "immutable value", so the code will be generated the same way it is for any other descriptor.
+An unlinked shader compilation where the user data nodes are not available cannot tell if a descriptor for a sampler is actually an "immutable value", so the code will be generated the same way it is for any other descriptor.
 This means that pipelines with immutable samplers cannot be compiled using relocatable shader.